strapi/documentation/docusaurus/docs/dev-docs/api/entity-service/components-dynamic-zones.md

 displayed_sidebar: devDocsSidebar
 ---

-# Components and dynamic zones
+# Creating components and dynamic zones with the Entity Service API

 The [Entity Service](/dev-docs/api/entity-service) is the layer that handles [components](/dev-docs/backend-customization/models#components) and [dynamic zones](/dev-docs/backend-customization/models#dynamic-zones) logic.
 With the Entity Service API, components and dynamic zones can be [created](#creation) and [updated](#update) while creating or updating entries.